Csantos07/ari-flashcard/readme.md

 ## Goals
 At this point my next goal is to be able to create a deck...

-When i click on create deck
+When I click on create deck
 - I should be routed to a form to create a deck
 - I should be able to fill in the contents.
 - Then click submit